-The disadvantage is that to create an unwound string that can tune to low-G pitch at a good tension, you need a larger string diameter.
+The disadvantage is that to create an unwound string that can tune to a low-G pitch at a good tension, you need a larger string diameter.
 This step-up in size pretty much maxes out the ringing potential of an unwound string.

 Therefore the reason most unwound low-G strings sound a bit lifeless and sometimes even muffled.
 It’s just because the diameter of the string is making a dampening effect on the string vibrations.

-New, non-fluorocarbon materials like Aquila Red claim to achieve a better tension with a smaller-diameter string, however, they haven’t appeared to have caught on so the jury is still out.
+New, non-fluorocarbon materials like Aquila Red claim to achieve better tension with a smaller-diameter string, however, they haven’t appeared to have caught on so the jury is still out.

 To hear the difference in the wound and unwound low-G strings, listen to Herb Ohta Jr.’s Ukulele Breeze album on which he uses a wound low-G, after which to Ukulele Journey where he switches to an unwound low-G.